real-parker-lee/cse210-hw/final/FinalProject/README.md

 ```
 This works because the `AsString` method returns the integer it was passed as a string if that integer doesn't correspond to a valid priority, so successfully parsing the output as an int means the int wasn't a valid priority.
 ### 2. persisting data across Eval calls
-the `Repl` class has an attribute containing a string that acts as a buffer for yet-to-be-saved data.
+The `Repl` class has an attribute containing a string that acts as a buffer for yet-to-be-saved data.
 You could use this in your commands to persist data across eval calls, or modify the repl class to include your own buffer.
-Whatever you do, make sure you erase that buffer on the last eval call.
+Whatever you do, make sure you erase that buffer on the *last* eval call.